SaturnHEX9/Predator_Phylogenetic_Diversity/Ubuntu.md

     sudo apt-get install build-essential libxml2-dev libssl-dev
     sudo apt-get install libcurl4-openssl-dev libssh2-1-dev
     sudo apt-get install libgit2-dev libicu-dev
+    sudo apt-get install texlive-xetex texlive-humanities

 On Ubuntu 15.04 you can now get R and Pandoc like so:

     sudo apt-get install r-base r-base-dev pandoc pandoc-citeproc

-For older Ubuntu, read on.
+For Ubuntu 14.04, you will have to install R and pandoc manually, per instructions below.

 After you install R and Pandoc, skip down to the section "Getting dependencies inside of R".

 === Ubuntu 14.04 ===

-On Ubuntu 14.04 both Pandoc and R are too old to work (devtools bitrot).
+On Ubuntu 14.04 both Pandoc and R are too old to work (R devtools bitrot).
 You need to purge the existing R and Pandoc packages and install them yourself.
 First, purge old packages.